bangbangcon/bangbangcon.github.io/index.md

 at 28 West 23rd Street, 4th floor, Manhattan, NYC, on the weekend of May 12-13, 2018.
 [Learn more about our venue!](venue-accessibility.html)

 !!Con is a *pay-what-you-want* conference with a suggested donation of $64.
-Registration is [via Eventbrite](https://www.eventbrite.com/e/con-2018-tickets-44568220748) and is now closed, although you can still join the waiting list.
+Registration is [via Eventbrite](https://www.eventbrite.com/e/con-2018-tickets-44568220748) and is now closed.
+Thanks for your interest in !!Con!

 <a name="testimonials" id="testimonials"></a>